Benyta/alx_html_css/html_advanced/README.md

-This is an amateur advanced html and css task
+This is an advanced html.
+THIS is the image homepage(1).fig.jpg